yuanpenc/AL-term-project.github.io/index.md

 The error in the project comes from three sources.

+* Sensor
-* Sensor:Our project uses sound detect sensor, and temperature and humidity sensor.
+Our project uses sound detect sensor, and temperature and humidity sensor.
 For the temperature and humidity sensor, the error mainly comes from the nonlinearity of transfer function and the poor accuracy.
+* Noise
-* Noise:For the sound detection sensor, it is affected by the noise from both the circuit and the surrounding environment.
+For the sound detection sensor, it is affected by the noise from both the circuit and the surrounding environment.
 When the sound sensor is very sensitive, the tiny sound will trigger the flicker of the light.
 For the temperature and humidity sensor, the situation is better.
+* Control
-* Control:As the test box is very small, when we use the steamer to simulate the shower mist, the air humidity in the box will increase to a high level instantly, making the two fans start to work almost at the same time.
+As the test box is very small, when we use the steamer to simulate the shower mist, the air humidity in the box will increase to a high level instantly, making the two fans start to work almost at the same time.

 ## OpenChirp
 OpenChirp is a management framework for Low-Power Wide-Area Networks (LP-WAN) that provides data context, storage, visualization, and access control over the web.
 We can directly utilize openchirp to control the switch of lights and fans.
 To relize this, we set up connettion between Raspberry Pi and OpenChirp, and then we run command on the openchrip webpage and send signal to our actuator devices.
 In that case, we can realize the goal of remoting control actuators.